msolides-2022/fracture/devoir-maison.md

 - Install FEniCSx on your computer following `INSTALL.md`
 - Check that you can run without errors `00-Mesh.ipynb` and `01-LinearElasticity.ipynb`
 - Write the Boundary Value Problem corresponding to `01-LinearElasticity.ipynb`, including:
-   - strong formulation with Dirichlet and Neumann boundary conditions
+   - the strong formulation with Dirichlet and Neumann boundary conditions
-   - weak formulation
+   - the weak formulation

 ## Second assigment (27/09/2022)